|

 from the Texas desert to kill a card cheat.

-1894: Doyle
+1894:

-Innes, leaving Larry in England.
-Crossing the
+brother, Innes, leaving Larry in England.
+Crossing

-Atlantic aboard the Elbe, Innes befriends a
+the Atlantic aboard the Elbe, Innes

-other characters, all religious figures are also
+A number of other characters, all religious

-has heard the phrase "We are Six" in a dream.
-Eileen
+United States.
+Each has heard the phrase "We are

-Temple is touring the States with Bendigo Rymer's
+States with Bendigo Rymer's touring theatrical

-séance ends with a violent possession.
-The same
+a violent possession.
+The same evening one of the

-evening one of the men transporting the Gerona
+men transporting the Gerona Zohar for

 The